 Before the participant's arrival, determine and prepare the setting for the guided discussion.
-Ensure the video is prepared to view (Harassment Prevention and Response (deomi.mil)).
+Ensure the video is prepared to view (direct from https://digitalcommons.deomi.mil/sc_videos/57/ or may be pre-downloaded).

 Video Description

 FOR FACILITATOR USE ONLY: The video displays two enlisted Army members, one male and one female.
 SFC Torres keeps running into SFC Joseph in an attempt to create conversation, even though he has told her to stay away.
 SFC Joseph starts receiving gifts from SFC Torres, who also starts to harass his wife by flattening her tires and leaving a note on her car.
 The video displays stalking behaviors that occur in the workplace and eventually involve people outside of the organization.
 SFC Joseph finds himself in a hostile work environment unsure of what to do to keep SFC Torres away from him and his family.